hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/quizSol08.md

   Explanation

-  The ‘greylist’ of risky domains is compromised of domains that host both malicious and safe content—we consider these “risky” domains.
+  The ‘greylist’ of risky domains is compromised of domains that host both malicious and safe content — we consider these “risky” domains.
 These sites often allow users to upload and share content—making them difficult to police, even for the admins of the site.

   Reference: https://docs.umbrella.com/deployment-msp/docs/what-is-the-intelligent-proxy